Skip to main content Publications | Leo Baeck Institute London

 • German Jewish Cultures: Published by Indiana University Press, this series showcases innovative research at the intersection of Jewish and German studies, embracing a wide range of methodologies and historical periods.

-Preface by John A. S. Grenville and Raphael Gross
+Preface by John Grenville and Raphael Gross

-I. Discussion
+I. DISCUSSION

 The Future of German-Jewish Studies

-Nimrod Zinger: «Our hearts and spirits were broken»: The medical world from the perspective of German Jewish patients in the seventeenth and eighteenth centuries
+NIMROD ZINGER: “Our hearts and spirits were broken”: The medical world from the perspective of German-Jewish patients in the seventeenth and eighteenth centuries

 Daniel Wildmann